-The final piece of our conversation is to provide an interpretation of quantum mechanics as well as a mechanism for the wave-function collapse.
-Previously, we have derived from first principles the probability measure (Born rule) as the fundamental measure and the wave-function as a convenient construction to work with linear transformations.
-In fact, we have found the Born rule as a special case of the Gibbs measure.
-Consequently we will discuss an interpretation imported from statistical physics, but extended to account for our usage of the trace and the matrices; that is, that the entropy is maximized under the constraint of measurement-events collected by phase-invariant instruments distributed in space-time... let us see in more details.
+Earlier in the paper, we have found the origin of the Born rule as a special case of the Gibbs measure.
+We will now discuss an interpretation of quantum mechanics imported from statistical physics, but extended to account for our usage of the trace and matrices; that is, that the entropy is maximized under the constraint of measurement-events collected by phase-invariant instruments, and this yields the wave-function as the model... let us see in more details.